HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

   lots of spatial spinup zone
 - Perhaps nco tools need additional attention, `-O` flag, in in `ctrl/postpro/*.sh` as I/O vs script operations may lead to conflicts and stalling abort of nco
-- Unclear whether the starter.sh -> submit -> start_process combination is ideal:
-  in submit_postpro.sh NoS counter submits all jobs in a row without dependency, hence when running several postpro jobs, they do not wait for each other, which is mixing up the TWS timeseries in the monitoring, as the values get appended and not sorted into the netCDF files.

 ## Runtime behaviour